gisgeolab/ARPA_Weather_plugin/README.md

 - **Socrata Open Data API** for the current month data
 - **CSV files** for past month/years data (archived data)

 You can easily select your preferred data source at the beginning of the process, and the plugin will automatically request data from the API or CSV files based on the selected date range.
-The CSV files are automatically downloaded by the plugin, and processed using the dask Python library.
+The CSV files are automatically downloaded by the plugin, and processed using the Dask Python library.

 **Notes**

 - This plugin does not require an API token, but it might be necessary in future to access all datasets on Open Data Lombardia on Socrata API without any limitations (the use of the token has been left intentionally optional for this reason)
-- Only dates within the same year can be processed at the same time, as the size of the CSV files is around **2GB** and processing multiple years together might be computationally intensive for common hardwares
+- Only dates within the same year can be processed at the same time, as the size of the CSV files is around **2GB** and processing multiple years together might be computationally intensive for common hardware
-- **When QGIS is closed, all downloaded CSV files are deleted** (to avoid to fill your PC memory).
+- **When QGIS is closed, all downloaded CSV files are deleted** (to avoid filling your PC memory).
 These files are stored in the `tmp` folder inside the plugin directory, and a link to the folder is provided inside the plugin
 - If the CSV file for the selected year is already available inside the `tmp` folder, the corresponding CSV folder won't be downloaded
-- Sensor information (e.g. sensors id, stations id, location etc.) are obtained using the Socrata API.
+- Sensor information (e.g. sensors id, stations id, location etc.) is obtained using the Socrata API.

 ### Selecting the Time Range and Sensor Type